useriasminna/disappearing-snowman-game/README.md

 Paint 3D - used for editing the snowman's image

 ## ACKNOWLEDGEMENTS
--Code Institute for all the material and support offered -My mentor Ben Kavanagh for great tips and his willingness to help me as much as possible with the problems encountered during the development of the project
+-Code Institute for all the material and support offered<br>
+-My mentor Ben Kavanagh for great tips and his willingness to help me as much as possible with the problems encountered during the development of the project<br>
--Slack community for great involvement in helping each other
+-Slack community for great involvement in helping each other<br>
 <hr>